bhadaway/stop-spammers/readme.txt

 == Changelog ==

 = 2023.3 =
-* [New] User filter/lookup to find spam registrations based on email top level domain, where first name = last name, and comment history.
+* [New] User filter/lookup to find spam registrations based on email top level domain, where first name = last name, and comment history
 * [New] Mass disable users
 * [New] Mass delete pending comments